-Developing self awareness is an exciting self help skill to master.
+Developing self-awareness is an exciting self-help skill to master.
 Personal growth and awareness go hand-in-hand since we first need to become aware of a problem before we can find a solution.
 Yet, being aware is also about so much more.
 Awareness is a foundation for life.
 The more aware we become the more life we can hold.
-And the more life we can hold the more alive we become.
+And the more life we can hold the more alive we are.

-There are many doorways to explore in the journey to developing our self awareness.
-This article covers the main 'highways' for you to experiment with and explore.
-If you practice and do the following three things your awareness will grow sharp and clear.
+There are many doorways to explore the inner journey to developing our self awareness.
+This article covers a few main 'highways' for you to experiment with and explore.
+If you practice and do the following three things your awareness will grow increasingly sharp and clear.

 Developing self awareness is to a large extent a matter of developing mindfulness or increasing our capacity to be mindful.